 Illustration of a birth control pill.

-How Do Birth Control Pills Affect Muscle Growth?
+Does Birth Control Affect Muscle Growth?

 Birth control pills are one of the most popular contraceptives, with one study showing that 80% of sexually active women have taken them at least once.
 This is something, then, that could affect most women, especially at ages when they’re most eager to build muscle.